garthvh/pitftmenu/README.md

 # [KALI-PI Launcher](http://whitedome.com.au/re4son/index.php/2015/11/16/sticky-fingers-kali-pi/) by @Re4son

-## Pen Testing Drone Menus
+## Penetration Testing Drone Menus

-Simple touch menu for Raspberry Pi projects using the [3.5" Adafruit PiTFT](http://www.adafruit.com/products/2097) 480x320 touch screen based on garthvh's original project.
-It's been slightly improved to be more resource friendly, allow to scroll through multiple themes and return after closing an application.

-It runs as a python script in the framebuffer without needing a desktop environment.

 This menu is the default launcher in [Sticky Finger's Kali Pi](http://www.whitedome.com.au/kali-pi)
 ![Kali-Pi in action](http://whitedome.com.au/re4son/wp-content/uploads/2015/11/2015.11-Kali-Pi-Drone_small2.jpg)

 I was after an easy way to launch X Window on either the TFT screen or through HDMI without the need for massive reconfigurations.
-I came accross [garthvh's project featured on Adafruit](https://blog.adafruit.com/2015/05/08/simple-pitft-touchpi-menu-system-piday-raspberrypi-raspberry_pi/) and used it as basis for this project
+I came accross this repository and used it as basis for this project

 ## Installation